 The goal of our graduate program is to educate scholar-technologists capable of performing cutting edge research and development, and pushing the boundaries of interdisciplinary scholarship.
 Students interested in a joint Computer Science and Communication degree will come from diverse backgrounds and be looking for the chance to explore research beyond traditional department boundaries.
 The best and brightest students with a desire to marry a technological background with social science and humanities training are ideal candidates for the TSB program.
-TSB is currently accepting applications for Fall 2024 admission.
+The application for Fall 2025 admission will open September 10, 2024.

 How to Apply